abstewart/DRaw/client-and-server/README.md

 * If you are on a Mac computer, you may need to run: `export MACOSX_DEPLOYMENT_TARGET=11` in your terminal before running `dub`.
 * When you are done running the client(s), closing the application down via exiting it or quitting it will shut down the client program.
 However, you have to `Control-c` the server program to shut down it down.
 * The server and/or client may take a moment to start up (during the `dub` print outs) -- please be patient, they will load and start up correctly.
-* A file called 'Client Log File' and a file called 'Server Log File' will be created (if not already created) in the `client-and-server` directory once the server and client have been run to log information.
+* If you run the debug build versions of the server and client, files named 'Client Log File' and 'Server Log File' will be created (if not already created) to log information.
+They will be in the `client-and-server` directory.